Wearable Technology: How Smart Devices are Changing Our Lives

 Popular Wearable Tech Companies

-• Fitbit: Fitness trackers and smartwatches focused on health
+- Fitbit: Fitness trackers and smartwatches designed to assist users with their health

-• Oculus (Meta): VR headsets for gaming and work
+- Oculus (Meta): VR-based headsets for gaming or gamification

 Challenges of Wearable Technology